xenon-middleware/xenon/blog.md

 distributed computing, which allows applications to run in parallel using multiple compute nodes.

-workflow to do <something important> using 4 reference tools. each tool requires its own environment. we solved the environments problem using conda we wrote down the steps of the workflow in a snakemake recipe conda gives us the environment, snakemake ties everything together in the right order
+workflow to detect structural variants (SVs) in whole-genome sequencing data using 4 reference tools (SV callers) tools implemented in different languages each tool requires its own dependencies / environment. the environments problem is solved by using Conda env/package manager (I haven't used Docker/Singularity but it's supported by Snakemake) we wrote down the steps of the workflow in a Makefile-like recipe (Snakefile) conda gives us the environment, snakemake ties everything together in the right order

-we wanted to run the workflow on two datasets: bla and bla what made this challenging was that the data could not be moved due to privacy reasons. so needed to do the analysis using on-premises compute infrastructure
+we wanted to run the workflow on several data sets sensitive (patient) data could not be moved (yet) to Cartesius due to privacy reasons so the analysis had to be done on-premises, GridEngine cluster at UMCU the development/production compute infrastructures differ: SLURM vs. GE clusters
-problem: one was slurm the other sge

 (maybe sidenote: this is a manifestation of larger problem, namely difficulty of reproducibility when it comes to distributed computing)

-snakemake has support for slurm (?) but not SGE.

-we solved the distributed-computing problem using xenon-cli
+snakemake does support different batch schedulers via DRMAA, which is a server- rather than client-side solution (such as Xenon, see the details in the paper) alternatively, one can supply a scheduler-specific job submission command via the snakemake's --cluster option if the workflow needs to run on different infrastructure/batch systems (portabilone needs to known the intricacies of each scheduler xenon-cli solves this issue because the workflow jobs can be submitted using (almost) the same command line (except the scheduler type:)

 -->